akliu/takeoff/README.md

 structure for the main application.
 After the basic Flux architecture has been set up, Reservation and Airports stores will be implemented and a set of actions corresponding to the needed CRUD functionality created.
-Once this is done, I will create React views for the Map `Index`, reservation `Index' and reservation `Create/Modify`.
+Once this is done, I will create React views for the Map `Index`, reservation `Index` and reservation `Create/Modify`.
 At the end of Phase 2, reservations can be created, read, edited and destroyed in the browser.
 Reservations should save to the database and be accessible to the front end through ajax calls.